hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <nobr> <b>Complete Install</b> </nobr> </td>
-<td> Click to install the required software on the HP Cloud OS for Moonshot Administration node.
+<td> Click to install the required software on the HP Helion Cloud OS for Moonshot Administration node.
 This may take several minutes. <br />
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> The Complete Install step runs a validation check
 of the network IP address ranges.
 If there is an error, this step cannot be completed until the error is fixed.
 The validation check shows the network type and possibly the address value.
 You must open the Edit Address Ranges dialog for the specified